New boss in dash for simplicity at bloated Rolls-Royce

 It was privatised in 1987, although the government kept a "golden share" that can be used to block a takeover.

-Recent press reports said the British government was considering nationalising Roll-Royce's nuclear submarine unit or merging some of its businesses into BAE Systems (BAES.L), Britain's other defence heavyweight, if the company's difficulties worsened.
+Recent press reports said the British government was considering nationalising Roll-Royce's nuclear submarine unit or merging some of its businesses into BAE Systems, Britain's other defence heavyweight, if the company's difficulties worsened.

 "Of course it's possible that there's all sorts of people dreaming up lots of strategies for Rolls-Royce," East said.